How to read Slack data exports

 }

-Note: the "reactions" value might not list all the members that reacted to a message, but the "count" value will always show the actual number of those who did.
+Note: The "reactions" value might not list all the members that reacted to a message, but the "count" value will always show the number of times that the reaction was used.

 Messages will appear in the order that they were sent in the conversation.
 Messages include the following: